sourabhmarathe/sourabhmarathe.github.io/_drafts/2024-03-25-b-school-reflections.md

 ---
 title: "One Year at CBS"
 layout: post
 categories: mba
 ---

 I am now one year into the MBA program at Columbia Business School.
 It's been a great experience meeting interesting people, developing new skills, and exploring career options.

-As the first year comes to an end, I thought it would be interesting to share a few surprising things I learned while at school.
+As the first year comes to an end, I thought it would be interesting to share some learnings from my first year.

 ## Advice for Next Year's Class